-Pilates is a whole body workout that aims to improve the quality and quantity of our movements and our control over them.
+Pilates is a whole-body workout that aims to improve the quality and quantity of our movements and our control over them.
 It has proven so efficient that is used equally by top sporters and dancers as well as those with a fragile condition and/or injuries.
-It is performed mainly on the specially designed Pilates equipment.
+It is performed mainly on specially designed Pilates equipment.

 The idea is to move better, as you want, when you want, reducing at the same time the amount of discomfort that you may be experiencing.

-Most people think of Pilates as floor exercises performed on a mat and while it is true that they are an important part of the Method they only form 10 to 12% of it, being mostly equipment based.
+Most people think of Pilates as floor exercises performed on a mat and while it is true that they are an important part of the Method they only form 10 to 12% of it, but the method is mostly equipment based.